sebastien-zhou/documentation-ia-product/documentation/igrc-platform/collect-wizard/collect-wizard-mapping.md

 An attribute mapping is a link between a discovery attribute and a ledger entity attribute configured in the discovery mapping.
 The list of ledger attributes displayed is dependent on the configuration of the mapping type.
-For example when "Applictaion" is selected then only attributes corresponding an appication in the ledger is displayed:
+For example when "Application" is selected then only attributes corresponding an application in the ledger is displayed:

 ![Application model discovery mapping](./images/appmodel_discovery_attributes_mapping.png "Application model discovery mapping")